torontomulibrary/lits_vm/README.md

 ```

 ### nginx
-This recipe installs and configures Nginx using data bags
+This recipe installs and configures Nginx using data bags.
+A sample nginx_site data bag would look like:
 ```json
 {
   "bag_type" : "nginx_site",